kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

 We considered introducing a mechanism to communicate to the Kubelet exactly which resize event initiated a preemption cascade.
 This would eliminate opportunistic race conditions between the Kubelet and the scheduler.
 However, this adds a lot of complexity for arguably worse behavior.

 For example, if a higher-priority resize is requested while room is being made by evicting a lower-priority pod, we want to honor the priority.
 We want the higher-priority pod to get resized, and the other deferred pod to be put back into the scheduling queue.
 By avoiding explicit signaling, we let Kubernetes naturally honor pod priority; the Kubelet can allocate capacity to the highest-priority workload, and the displaced pod safely returns to the scheduling queue.

+### Persistent Preemption State across Restarts

+We considered introducing a mechanism to persist the scheduler’s preemption decisions to ensure consistency across restarts and avoid the
+"shifting victims" risk.

+This approach introduces the significant architectural complexity of statefulness.
+The minor risk of occasional redundant preemption during a restart is preferable to a complicated and stateful scheduling model.

+### Node-Level Preemption Policy API Options

+We identified several API options for implementing the node-level preemption policy before selecting Node Annotations.

+#### 1. Scheduler Honors Node Annotation Directly (Rejected)
+*   **Description**: The scheduler would directly watch Node objects, check for the `scheduler.policy/disable-pod-resize-preemption` annotation, and skip preemption if present.
+*   **Why Rejected**: This violates the core scheduler design principle that preemption logic should be pod-centric, not node-centric.
+It couples the scheduler to specific node configurations and complicates the preemption plugin.
+Furthermore, since this policy applies *only* to resize and not initial scheduling, embedding this check directly in the scheduler's generic preemption path is inappropriate.
+It also prevents the Kubelet from honoring the policy for its own internal preemption.

+#### 2. Node Labels (Rejected)
+*   **Description**: Setting the policy via a node label, e.g., `kubectl label node <node-name> scheduler.policy/disable-pod-resize-preemption="true"`.
+*   **Why Rejected**: Labels are intended for identifying and grouping objects (e.g., for node selectors or affinity).
+They are not meant for carrying fine-grained configuration or policy intent.
+Annotations are the standard Kubernetes mechanism for attaching non-identifying metadata and configuration, making them a better fit.

+#### 3. Node Field (Rejected)
+*   **Description**: Introducing a new field within the `Node` spec or status, e.g., `spec.preemptionPolicies.disablePreemptionForPodResize: true`.
+*   **Why Rejected**: This requires a core Kubernetes API change to the `Node` object.
+Such changes are heavyweight, require extensive review, and increase API churn.
+Since this policy is specific to the In-Place Pod Resize feature and primarily benefits specific environments (resizable nodes), introducing a permanent field in the core `Node` API is not justified when annotations provide sufficient extensibility.

+#### 4. Separate API Object (Rejected)
+*   **Description**: Defining a new API object (e.g., a `NodePreemptionPolicy` CRD) to manage preemption policies outside the core `Node` object, linked via a node selector.
+*   **Why Rejected**: This approach is too heavyweight for a simple boolean toggle.
+It introduces the overhead of managing a new API type, implementing new controllers, and increasing memory usage in the control plane to cache these objects.
+The operational complexity outweighs the benefits.

+#### 5. Node Condition (Rejected)
+*   **Description**: Representing the policy status using a Node Condition, e.g., `type: PodResizePreemptionDisabled, status: "True"`.
+*   **Why Rejected**: Node Conditions are designed to report the *current observable state* of a node (e.g., `Ready`, `DiskPressure`) as determined by the Kubelet or other controllers.
+They are not intended to be used by operators to *configure* desired behavior.
+Furthermore, conditions do not easily support the "multiple owner" scenario (e.g., multiple autoscalers) where multiple entities need to independently express their intent without overwriting each other.